godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/event-source-plugins/Setup Middleware.md

 # Writing Custom Middleware in EventSource or DataSource

-Godspeed's plugin architecture allows you to extend behavior by injecting **custom middleware** into your **EventSource** (e.g., Express) or **DataSource** (e.g., Axios, Prisma) implementations.
+Godspeed's plugin architecture allows you to extend behavior by injecting **custom middleware** into your **EventSource** (e.g., Express).

-This is useful for adding:  Logging, Rate limiting, Authentication, Metrics, Request/response mutation, Any side-effect logic before or after processing an event.
+This is useful for adding:  Logging, Rate limiting, Authentication, Metrics, Request/response mutation, Any side-effect logic before or after processing an api or event.

 ### Where Can You Add Middleware?